mechabecca94/MDes/Mapping.md

 [Back to top](#rgd-mapping)

 # 2.0 Logs
+## 12. Dec 7 2018
+oops...
+I broke something while updating the graphics :(.
+Gonna try to fix tomorrow, I know the error is happening with variables somehow becoming "undefined"...

 ## 11. Dec 6 2018
 It's been a while since my last update, but I think things are making some pretty good progress on the project.
 Much of my focus has been on co-writing a chapter proposal with Rilla and figuring out the details for a more formal research study with the map tool.
 On the software end, a few things have been updated, namely an expanded question bank with eight questions instead of four for each category.
 During this process of writing new potentially reflective questions I found myself moving some questions into different categories that on this read seemed to fit better.
 I am not sure if that is because I hadn’t clearly defined the questions at the beginning of the game last time, but I hope that this restructuring clears up some of the ambiguity about why these questions are being asked.